kzok/valueobject.ts/README.md

 <a name="api-value-type" href="#api-value-type">#</a>type **ValueType**<_T_>

 Returns value object data type of the type parameter.
-Use like following.
+Please use like following.

 ```typescript
 type PersonData = ValueType<typeof Person>;